nobruinfo/midnightmega/readme.md

   the disk
 * [F1][Help] need to load a text file from the diskette and show the user, same routines to be used as for [F3]
+* GEOS VLIR filenames and file types are not displayed correctly, neither are they supported nor rejected

 ## tasks